fenago/kafka-training/lab_guides/md/lab-consumer-exception.md

 data is not a problem.)

-### Experiment: batch consumer error handling in Spring Kafka: limited retries and recovery     <a name="spring-batch-error-5"/>
+### Experiment: batch consumer error handling in Spring Kafka: limited retries and recovery

 A more sophisticated error handler called [RecoveringBatchErrorHandler](https://docs.spring.io/spring-kafka/docs/current/reference/html/#recovering-batch-eh)